trussworks/Engineering-Playbook/developing/on-call/README.md

 alerting providers in the [Alert Providers](../../infra/alerting/alert-providers.md) guide.

+## Definition of Terms

+* **Notification**: A notification is message generated, usually by an automated system, which is intended to make people *actively* aware of something (as opposed to a simple log message, is which is merely meant to record activity for later analysis if necessary).
+This is generally some change in system state -- a deploy has begun or completed, a region has been removed from receiving traffic, etc.
+* **Alert**: An alert is a type of notification which demands *an immediate, active response*.
+These are generally more targeted, going to a smaller subset of on-call engineers, and are usually delivered via a method that requires acknowledgement.

 ## On-Call Rotations

 An on-call rotation consists of a pool of engineers who share a schedule